FAQ

 Where is the Real Stock Pro made?

 While we source a few of the components used in the Real Stock Pro (screws, nuts, extrusion) the assembly and manufacture of much of the custom parts happens all in the USA.
-All 3D parts and connector plates are manufactured in house, and the final assembly and quality control happens in our state-of-the-art factory in Michigan.
+All 3D parts and connector plates are manufactured in house, and the final assembly, quality control and shipping happens in our state-of-the-art factory in Michigan.

 Do you ship outside the USA?